ParisNumerique/makeMeAPI/README.md

 ---
 Open config.json on the root of the projet and edit it as you need.

-* `environment`: The environment of the application, can be "developpemnt", " "production" or whatever you want.
+* `environment`: The environment of the application.
+Can be "development", "production" or whatever you want.
 * `debug`: true or false.
-If true, turning the application in "verbose" mode wich will display in terminal several log informations.
+If true, turning the application in "verbose" mode wich will display in terminal several logs informations.
-* `[environment]`: json key corresponding to an environment name declare above
+* `[environment]`: json key corresponding to an environment name declared above.
 	* `docPath` : path where the documentation file will be generated.
 Be sure that this folder is writable.
 Default is "./docs"
 	* `ssl_key` / `ssl_crt` : path to you SSL key and certificate files if you want enable HTTPS.
 Leave this path empty if you just want HTTP.
+	* `cors` : set domain name for Cross-Origin Requests access.
 	* `create_user_allowed_ip` : set the IPs that are authorised to call /register route for create user account.
 	* `memcached_*` : memcached configuration.
 Leave memcached_host empty if you don't want use memcached.
 	* `datasources` : all your datasources connection, can be "mysql", "mongo" or "file"